🇬🇧 English

 - Provides an abstraction to registries that may be passed to certain command argument methodsCommandManager.RegistrationEnvironment environment

-- Identifies the type of server the commands are being registered on.In the mod initializer, we just register a simple command:
+- Identifies the type of server the commands are being registered on.In the mod's initializer, we just register a simple command:

 CommandRegistrationCallback.EVENT.register((dispatcher, registryAccess, environment) -> {